National Transmission System: Gas distribution network

 Companies that own part of this gas network, also known as the Local Transmission System (LTS), are known as gas transporters.
 Gas enters this network via the NTS through a pressure reduction station to the twelve gas distribution zones in Great Britain within eight distribution networks.
 The network covers 275000 km.
 The LTS is managed from Hinckley, Leicestershire (former headquarters of the NTS).
 Financial transactions between gas transporters are managed by Xoserve, based in Solihull, which was a department of National Grid before it became an independent company.

 For retail distribution, Cadent owns the network in North West England, the West Midlands, the East Midlands, the East of England and North London.
 In the North of England, local distribution is owned by Northern Gas Networks; in the Wales and West by Wales and West Utilities; and in Southern England and Scotland by SGN.

 Ownership

-The transmission network is owned by National Gas, which is owned by Macquarie Asset Management, British Columbia Investment Management Corporation, and National Grid plc.
+The transmission network is owned by National Gas, which is owned by Macquarie Asset Management (80%) and National Grid plc (20%).
+Agreement was reached in July 2024 for Macquarie to buy National Grid's stake, giving Macquarie full ownership in the first quarter of 2025 subject to regulatory approval.

 The changing ownership of the NTS reflects developments and corporate changes in the UK's gas and energy industries.